 Participants in this session will examine Captain Gunning’s letter, and connect it to famous as well as lesser-known American Voices of Democracy spanning two centuries—specifically: 1) the articulation of this “Spirit” in the Declaration of Independence, 2) the influence of the Declaration’s plea for American democracy as reflected in a patriot’s letters home in 1776, and 3) the legacy of the Declaration of Independence today.

-Information regarding registration for the VCSSE is available at their website: http://www.vcss.org/home.html.
+Information regarding registration for the VCSS Conference is available at their website: http://www.vcss.org/home.html.

-Information regarding registration for the FLCHE Annual Conference is available at their website: http://www.flche.net/conference-information-and-registration.html.
+Information regarding registration for the NCSS Annual Meeting is available at: https://www.socialstudies.org/conference.

 For more information, contact: